 Don't want to pay for an office suite on your computer?
 Do you run a different operating system (Linux, OSx)?
 Why not work on the cloud?
 With Office365 applications you will have access to some key pieces of software to help you be successful in your academic career.
 You are able to use Word, PowerPoint, Excel and even OneNote (Note Management Software) and have all of your documents saved to your personal OneDrive.
 Not only do you have access to your files anywhere you can also collaborate/coauthor with group members or other students simply.
 These services are all accessible through OneDrive.

-Free access to computers has been made available for Tyndale students in the computer labs located in the main library, the Katimavik student lounge, the 24/7 lab next to the Ballyconnor gymnasium, and the B. Ed.
+Free access to computers has been made available for Tyndale students in the computer labs located in the J. William Horsey Library, Level 200 across from CH230 study centre, the 24/7 lab across from Kimmerle Hall, and the B. Ed.
 Library.
 All lab computers at Tyndale run on Windows 7 and can be accessed with your MyTyndale username and password.
-Please note that the computer labs will be closed during Tuesday Community Chapels.

 Printing is available in all computer labs.
 The cost of printing is $0.08 per page for black and white and $0.35 per page for colour.
 Prices are subject to change.